-- Keep at least one or two big cloth bags stashed in your car (in case you go on an impromptu shopping trip).
+- Keep at least one or two big tote bags stashed in your car (in case you go on an impromptu shopping trip).

 - Donate any clothing you no longer use and purchase organic, fair trade clothing.
 Too pricy?
 Shop vintage pieces instead!

 - Shop at your local farmers market using your reusable cloth bags.

 - Learn how to shop zero waste by shopping at the bulk food store.
 If you don’t have a bulk food store near you, here’s how to shop without bulk options.

 - Buy products or packages made from recycled materials.
 Some examples include writing paper, toilet tissue, and paper towels.

 - Look for organic, non-GMO, and fair-trade labels.
 But don’t limit that to just food.
 Buy organic beauty products and clothes too!

 - Subscribe to my newsletter and get my free ebook, 10 Ways to Reduce Trash.
 It’ll help you delve into zero waste living even further.